glaunay/omegaLoMo/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running

 First of all, you have to download the full package.

 The first step is to clone the git repository.
-In order to do that, open a terminal window and write this
+In order to do that, open a terminal console and write this

 command line :